healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Introduction to HealthSchema.org
 -----

-**Healthcare data is not special.**  It must be available for management by normal people, like patients.
+**Healthcare data is not special.**  It must be available universally and freely to the people it belongs to, the patients.
 It does not require special containers and formats.
-If we can represent ingredients for a recipe structure unambiguously on the Internet, we can also represent a medication list!
+If we can represent ingredients for a recipe structure unambiguously on the Internet, we can also represent a medication list.

-On healthschema.org, we think health data shoud be first class citizen on the open, world-wide information infrastructure that we call the Internet.
+Therefore, we believe health data should be first class citizen on world-wide information infrastructure on the Internet of Data, and share a common web-based health schema that is free and open for all to use, to create an Internet of Health Data.

+Welcome to healthschema.org.

 Stay tuned...